dbxone/dbxchain/docs/design-issues.md

 Tx size optimizations for TaPoS validation
 ------------------------------------------

-EDIT:  I (@theoreticalbts) have taken a crack at this, it compiles but is not yet tested.
+EDIT:  I (@theoreticaldbx) have taken a crack at this, it compiles but is not yet tested.

 We have this: